MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 # Configuring Preferences for Microsoft AutoUpdate (MAU) in Microsoft 365 Enterprise

-Preferences for MAU are settings that allow you to customize the behavior of Microsoft AutoUpdate, which is responsible for keeping Office applications up-to-date.
-By setting these preferences, you manage update frequency and channels, ensuring users receive the latest features and security updates with minimal disruptions.
+As an admin for Microsoft 365 Enterprise, you can tailor Microsoft AutoUpdate (MAU) preferences to meet the diverse needs of your users.
+This article provides an overview of preferences for MAU and help you understand the documented preferences available.

 ## What are Preferences for MAU?

 Preferences for MAU are settings that allow you to customize the behavior of Microsoft AutoUpdate, which is responsible for keeping Office applications up-to-date.
 By setting these preferences, you manage update frequency and channels, ensuring users receive the latest features and security updates with minimal disruptions.

-For more detailed information on preferences and their deployment, visit [Deploy preferences for Office for Mac](../mac/update-office-for-mac-using-msupdate.md).
+For more detailed information on preferences and their deployment, see [Deploy preferences for Office for Mac](../mac/update-office-for-mac-using-msupdate.md).

 ### AcknowledgedDataCollectionPolicy